louiseppler/FootballPlayerPositions/README.md

 The field `teamAway` follows the same format as `teamHome`.
 The `id` in the `objects` of the tracking data must match either the `ballId` or the `id` of one of the players.

 The tracking fields contain a frame `timestamp` and a `frame` number.
 The timestamp expects the number indicating the time in the current period (in milliseconds).
 The frame number is used to sync up the events provided in the `events` field.

 In the array `tracking` the field `possession` takes either `null` for no team has possession, `"home"` if the home team has possession and `"away"` if the away team has possession.
+The `objects` field is a dictionary with the ids as keys and coordinate object as values.

 In the `events` field, the team is represented with a string. `"home"` for the home team and `"away"` for the away team.
 The event type accepts the following types:
 - `"OFF_TARGET"`